 You’ll be able to visit the homes of Calvin Coolidge’s family and neighbors, the community church, cheese factory, one-room schoolhouse and general store.
 Many of the village’s buildings have their original furnishings.
 You’ll get an excellent sense of what life was like for the Coolidge’s by touring the multiple, well-preserved buildings.

 While in town, you can visit the Calvin Coolidge Museum and Education Center, which was built in 1972 to celebrate the centennial of the president’s birth.
 Rotating exhibits explore the president’s upbringing, life and career.
-You also can visit Coolidge’s boyhood home, where he died in 1926.
 The home is furnished exactly as it was in 1923.

 President Coolidge is buried in the town’s cemetery.
 There are seven generations of Coolidges buried there, a testament to Vermont history.